neildevas/CloudProject/README.md

 # CloudProject

-A minimal "cloud" to run commands in containers and automatically perform scaling and load balancing
+A minimal 'cloud' which runs commands in containers and scales and load-balances them

 ### Dependencies